Dheia/october-analytics-plugin/README.md

 -   Simple URL and Visit / View counters
     -   Also usable on your template (see Documentation for more information)
--   Simple Response code tracking, to find 400 error pages
 -   Simple but limited Referrer collection
 -   Simple but limited Browser and OS detection (JavaScript-less)
--   Simple but limited trace-tracking
 -   Simple but limited Bot-Detection (Humanity testing)
--   A bunch of neat statistics, including 3 awesome dashboard widgets with charts
+-   A bunch of neat statistics within 4 dashboard widgets

+### Coming Soon

+The following features will be added soon:

+-   An own admin page with extended access to the data collections
+-   Simple interface for Response code tracking, ex. to find 400 error pages
+-   Simple but limited trace/route -tracking

 ### Bot-Detection